J-1 physician visa waivers

 Strategies with this rating have limited research documenting effects.
 These strategies need further research, often with stronger designs, to confirm effects.

-Foreign-born physicians who train in the U.S. using a J-1 visa may receive a J-1 visa waiver to practice in a designated Health Professional Shortage Area (HPSA) immediately following their training, rather than returning to their home nation.
+J-1 visa waivers allow foreign national physicians to remain in the U.S. and practice in a designated Health Professional Shortage Area (HPSA) immediately following their medical training, rather than returning to their home country for two years and then applying for a traditional immigrant visa1, 2.
 To be eligible for a waiver, physicians must be sponsored by a state public health department or its equivalent.
-Waivers have a three-year service commitment and are provided by the federal government as part of the Conrad State 30 Program, which allows each state to recruit up to 30 physicians for the program1, 2.
-Historically, the program has focused on placing primary care physicians in rural areas; recently, it also supports placement of specialists in non-rural underserved areas2.
+Waivers have a three-year service commitment and are provided by the federal government as part of the Conrad 30 waiver program, which allows each state to recruit up to 30 physicians per year3, 4, 5.
+Historically, the program focused on placing primary care physicians in rural areas, though it now also supports the placement of specialists in non-rural, underserved areas5.

 What could this strategy improve?